 Starting on December 2016 I funded a futures account with $25,451 of my own money to trade systems which are highlighted on System Trader Success.
 I started out with a small account to demonstrate a realistic scenario of a new retail trader just starting to trade.
 I intend to track the results here, on this page.

 Our trading systems are in drawdown as of July 2017.
 We really started out the year strong thus, a drawdown period is not surprising or unusual.
-Looking at the example trades you will find a large failed short position from July.
+The E-mini Intermarket System is lost money on the short side as the market continues to roar higher.

-Ath this point this portfolio has generated $10,188 in net profit.
+At this point this portfolio has generated $4,935 in net profit.

 Being a system developer and trade also means you're going to have costs beyond commissions and fees imposed during trade execution.
 You're going to need a trading platform and historical market data to develop and test your trading ideas.
 You may also wish to utilize additional tools and rent server space so you don't have to run your live trading from your home computer.